 The engine was taken apart and finished in a mix of powdercoat and polish.
 K&N pod filters and open exhausts (with 3” baffles) wake the bike up a little bit.

 Prust then modified the frame to accommodate a new vinyl-and-Alcantara ‘bump stop’ seat.
 He wrapped the grips in Alcantara, and after making the side cover cases, had them wrapped in matching vinyl by his upholsterer, Rod’s Design.

-To give the stock tank a better look, Prust dished in the sides.
+To give the stock Yamaha XS400 tank a better look, Prust dished in the sides.
 The tank is now painted in a flat black and gloss white two-tone by Kiel from Crown Auto Body, with a brass/gold pinstripe by Brando.
 There’s a matching color scheme on the bobbed front fender, headlight bucket and rims.
 A custom bracket holds the Bates-style headlight—with brass trim ring—and Prust relocated the electronics formerly in the stock headlight to underneath the tank.

 A brass taillight found on eBay was molded into the seat.
 The front turn signals are vintage BMW knockoffs, mounted to drag bars, and the rears are a small polished aluminum set of aftermarket units.
-Prust has kept the battery in the stock location, but mounted side bags to the box.
+Prust has kept the battery in the usual Yamaha XS400 location, but mounted side bags to the box.
 A small aftermarket speedo/tach finished off the job, with the key relocated to clean up the dash further.